jkbeltz/EVL3-25-0011.R1/README.md

 WGS analysis - All samples sequenced on Illumina Novaseq 6000 using 150 bp, paired-end reads -Samples with coverage < 5x were re-sequenced on a second round/date

-RD1Sequencing_SampleKey.csv and RD2Sequencing_SampleKey.csv (Found in WGS Analysis folder) contain information regarding .fastq file names, Fastq files found at (LINK)
+RD1Sequencing_SampleKey.csv and RD2Sequencing_SampleKey.csv (Found in WGS Analysis folder) contain information regarding .fastq file names.

+Raw sequencing reads associated with the allele frequency data analyzed in this experiment are publicly available as an NCBI SRA under the BioProject ID: PRJNA1306087.

 Bioinformatics Folder: contains scripts used for read trimming, quality control, alignment, and haplotype-derived allele frequency estimation.